-The Steel Wire has invited Park Jong-jae, a columnist at Motor Sport, a Korean automotive magazine, to explore light weighting trends in the automotive industry and how POSCO GIGA STEEL represents the next evolution in lightweight material design.
+The Steel Wire has invited Park Jong-jae, a motorsport columnist, to explore light weighting trends in the automotive industry and how POSCO GIGA STEEL represents the next evolution in lightweight material design.

 Automakers Work Toward Lightweighting